albertvisser/scripts/readme.rst

 `morefromdos.py`
     Python script to change Windows line endings to Unix ones for all Python files in a directory.
 Takes one argument: the directory name.
 Without an argument, works in the current working directory.

+`notetree`
+    starts up Doctree's predecessor

 `permit.py`
     Python script to change file and directory permissions after copying over from Windows.
 Argument works like the previous one (except for all files instead of just .py ones).
 I wrote and used these scripts when I copied my old CGI apps over from Windows to Linux.

 `probreg`
     starts up my 'probreg' application from a standard location. takes no arguments.

+`push-bb`
+    script to check selected central repos for uncommitted changes and push to bitbucket when not present

+`push-local`
+    script to check local repos for uncommitted changes and push to central when not present

+`rstbb`
+    script to update rstblog source and push to central and bitbucket

 `sort_file.py`
     copy of a Python script I wrote on Windows to sort a (text) file from within Total Commander.
 Takes one argument: the file to sort.